Start Your Alaska LLC in just a Few Minutes

 Tax and Regulatory Requirements

-In order to comply with the tax requirement, LLC that has a worker must file for EIN, employee identification number.
-It is easy to get EIN by filing a short form, online.
+In order to comply with the tax requirement, an LLC that has a worker must file for an EIN, also known as an employer identification number.
+It is easy to get an EIN by filing out the EIN application online.
 Once the form is submitted, you will get the EIN instantly.
+You can apply either online or by mail.

-EIN is needed for a variety of purposes, which includes paying taxes and opening a bank account.
-Free of cost, the IRS EIN can be obtained from the IRS website by filling Form SS-4.
-If you are the only owner of a company, EIN is still important because you will need it to open a business account under your company’s name.
+An EIN is needed for a variety of purposes, which include paying taxes and opening a business bank account.
+Free of charge, the IRS EIN can be obtained from the IRS website by filing Form SS-4.
+If you are the only owner of a company, an EIN is still important because you will need it to open a business bank account under your company’s name.
+Opening an LLC bank account allows you to keep your business finances separate from your personal finances.
+You will also be able to pay employees directly from the LLC bank account.

-Besides EIN, certain businesses also require licenses and permits to continue their business.
-For instance, healthcare, real estate, and construction industries require special permits to operate.
+Besides needing to get an EIN, certain businesses also require licenses and permits to continue their business or to form an LLC from the start.
+For instance, healthcare, real estate, and construction industries require special permits to operate as an LLC so it’s important to consider the required licensing.
 Under these circumstances, you cannot start your business just by registering your company.

 If your company is involved in selling tobacco products, electronic smoking products, or products containing nicotine, you will need to obtain a business license from the division of corporations, business, and professional licensing.
-The business license can easily be obtained online by paying a $50 fee.
+The business license can easily be obtained online by paying a $50 fee for the Alaska business license.

 Bank and Credit Accounts